apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 is performed using JAAS who's config file is located in the instance directory under `etc/login.conf`.
 JAAS configuration files can define multiple named authentication domains.
-The `broker` element and `virtual-host` elements can be configured to authenticate against these domains.
+The `broker` element and `virtual_host` elements can be configured to authenticate against these domains.

 The `authentication` element defined at the broker level will get used to